Medical: What does "heart-stretched" mean? - ExBulletin

 “Patients will now be able to communicate with their providers, make joint decisions, and have important information to advocate for themselves,” he said.
 Jang ShenResearcher of Pennsylvania Cancer Institute Professor of Surgery and Director of Surgical Results, Research and Quality at Pennsylvania School of Medicine.

-For years, some states, including Pennsylvania, have required breast density notification.
+Some states, including Pennsylvania, have breast density notifications that have been required over the years.
 Shen received a $100,000 grant from the PA Breast Cancer Coalition in January to study how these state laws affect patient outcomes.

 “Our goal is to reveal important insights into how these policies are affecting breast cancer detection and care,” Shen said.